-“… not everything that can be counted counts, and not everything that counts can be counted.” — William Bruce Cameron
+“[N]ot everything that can be counted counts, and not everything that counts can be counted.”

 The investors had a golden opportunity to purchase quality properties at a discount, but instead they picked losers.
-But how did this happen?
+How did this happen?

 It happens to most of us.
-We see a property and think to ourselves, “Yes, it’s in a shady neighborhood; yes, it was constructed in 1910; and yes, it looks like crap, but look at the 25% cash on cash return.”
+We see a property and think to ourselves, “Yes, it’s in a shady neighborhood; yes, it was constructed in 1910; and yes, it looks like crap.
+But look at the 15 percent cash-on-cash return.”

 How Can Metrics Hurt Our Investments?